 Anton Yelchin was only blossoming as a young actor when he tragically died of a freak accident back in June of 2016.
 As a performer, it’s so easy talking about his talents, because he was unequivocally brilliant and intensely into his art.
 It has to be said, but his career was mostly filled with supporting turns, and some lead roles, but he always found a way to steal the show.
 The last time we saw Yelchin on-screen, he stole scenes from the highly talented Anya Taylor-Jones and Olivia Cooke in “Thoroughbreds,” a pitch-black crime drama in which his drug-dealing smack-talker turned out to be the moral compass of the film.
 That was the beauty of Anton, he always loved to choose bizarre characters and fully flesh them out to make them feel humane.

 Even if the viewer may not be aware of Yelchin’s career, they are still left floored by the doc because Yelchin was such a hard person to dislike.
-In fact, he went out of his way to always make the people around him feel comfortable.
-Despite, as revealed in the doc, the shocking confession from his parents that Yelchin had been suffering, since his early teens, from cystic fibrosis, an illness that significantly shortens a person’s life.
+In fact, he went out of his way to always make the people around him feel comfortable — all of this, despite the shocking confession from his parents that Yelchin had been suffering, since his early teens, from cystic fibrosis, an illness that significantly shortens a person’s life.